3mcd/javelin/packages/ecs/README.md

 # `@javelin/ecs`

-A simple, performant ECS for TypeScript.
+A TypeScript Entity-Component System (ECS) for Node and web browsers.

+## Primer

+ECS is a pattern commonly used in game development to associate components (state) with stateless entities (game objects).
+Systems then operate on collections of entities of shared composition.

+For example, a system could add a `Burn` component to entities with `Position` and `Health` components when their position intersects with a lava pit.

 ## Features

 - **Performant**
-  - Entities are organized based on their component makeup into Archetypes.
-This helps performance since the core model of ECS is to iterate over entities with like components.
+  - Entities are organized by component makeup into Archetypes for fast iteration
+  - Entities can be tagged with bit flags for quick filtering
 - **Ergonomic**
-  - Minimal API.
+  - Minimal API
-  - Data-oriented design: no classes or inheritance.
+  - No classes or inheritance
-  - Tag entities with bit flags for basic filtering.
 - **Unopinionated**
-  - Leaves many decisions up to you.
-For example, a helper for creating component instances is provided, but not required for library use.
+  - Leaves many opinions up to you, meaning it can be integrated with other packages or pre-existing projects

 ## Performance